YiLimath/YiLimath.github.io/_pages/agent-system/knowledge-retrieval.md

 index-time ingestion, with hybrid indexes, access metadata, reranking, provenance, freshness feedback, and a bounded context builder.*

+**In one sentence.** Ground claims in retrieved sources and carry provenance with them; a relevant-looking theorem with mismatched hypotheses is a retrieval failure disguised as a success.

 ## Problem

 Context is bounded, while a technical corpus is large.
 Internal model memory is